Sitecore/Helix.Docs/helix/introduction/why-sitecore-helix.rst

-The Sitecore Experience Platform lends itself to customer implementations with complex requirements through its robust data model, extensibility, and integration apabilities.
-Solutions can span multiple servers/services including the core Content/Experience Management capabilities, marketing functionality in XConnect, and the e-commerce capabilities of Experience Commerce.
+The Sitecore Experience Platform lends itself to customer implementations with complex requirements through its robust data model, extensibility, and integration abilities.
+Solutions can span multiple servers/services including the core Content/Experience Management, XConnect, and Experience Commerce.

 These large, complex solutions grow over time, and if not managed well, the costs and effort associated with changing them will increase to the point at